mfractor/mfractor.github.io/docs/feature-matrix.md

 !!! quote "An overview of all features provided by MFractor"

+**Last Updated: Monday 13th of July 2020**

 This feature matrix presents all the features provided by MFractor.

 All features are available in MFractor for Visual Studio for Mac.
 The third column shows the features available to the Windows version.

 MFractor currently provides 242 features.
-We have currently documented 55% of the product features.
+We have currently documented 57% of the product features.

 ## Asset Management